leadsbox/leadsbox-backend/README.md

 1. Telegram bot is set up and webhook is configured to `/api/telegram/webhook`.
 2. Incoming Telegram messages are received by the `TelegramController.handleUpdate` method.
 3. The message text is analyzed and tagged using the robust `LeadController.tagConversation` logic, which uses a comprehensive set of lead labels.
-4. The lead is stored in MongoDB using the `LeadService`.
+4. The lead is stored in PostgreSQL using the `LeadService`.
 5. Auto-replies and follow-up scheduling are supported.

 ### To log in to the app frontend, sign in using Telegram.